ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

 If your app from the [previous lab](../sending-telemetry/) isn't still running, go ahead and start it up.
 It will take a few minutes for the Stream Analytics job to get started and to start sending data to Power BI, but you should see _MyIoTDataSet_ show up in Power BI within a few minutes.
 Remember, the _TumblingWindow_ is set to 5-seconds, so PowerBI will only update every 5-seconds.

-## Create Azure Website that Shows EventHub Data
+## Create an Azure Website that Shows EventHub Data

-Content Goes here

 You need to create a Web App to visualize the data coming out of the Event Hub.
 Click on the __NEW__ icon in the lower-left corner.